 The pool provides the perfect respite for guests seeking a refreshing swim and offers an expansive 3-inch deep shallow section for guests looking to cool off by dipping their toes in the water poolside.
 Paying homage to the ocean, sea-inspired ceramic tiles line the pool.
 At the end nearest the Pool Grill, shaded under contemporary circular overhangs, are two hot tubs perfect for relaxing after a day of exploring.

-For more active guests, the Sports and Sun-Deck offers a deck shuffleboard, putting greens, golf nets, bocce court, paddle tennis and jogging track.
-The sun-deck has inviting circular loungers where guests can feel the ocean breezes and unwind.
+For more active guests, the Sports and Sun-Deck offers deck shuffleboard, putting greens, golf nets, bocce court, paddle tennis, and jogging track.
+The sun deck has inviting circular loungers where guests can feel the ocean breezes and unwind.

 I am not yet booked onto the maiden voyage for the Seven Seas Explorer which will be a 14-night sailing from Monte Carlo to Venice on July 20, 2016, but this is the first cruise that I have been truly tempted by.
 You can also see my review of the Suites on the Seven Seas Explorer here.